heimrichhannot/contao-pdf-creator-bundle/README.md

 Select PDF syndication and choose the pdf creator setting you want for export.

+### Logging

+To get enhanced debug information while creating pdfs, you can enter the contao dev mode.
+In dev mode, pdf creator bundle save all logs created by the pdf library (if the library supports PSR-3 logging) to a huh_pdf_creator-[DATE].log file.

 ## Developer

 ### Add pdf creator to your bundle